 #6: Sandy Brown Babylights

 Sandy brown babylights give a subtle hint of color to your tresses.
 It is a good option for women who prefer to keep it low-maintenance.
-It’s also a good choice for women who are getting their hair colored for the first time.
+It’s also a good choice for women getting their hair colored for the first time.
 Babylights diffuse the line of demarcation, so the grow-out is seamless and looks natural.
 Ask your hairstylist to color your hair closer to your natural hair hue for a luxe, subtle finish.

 #7: Sandy Medium Brown Hair Color for Curly Hair

 A sandy medium brown hair color for curly hair gives you a hint of light with brown depth at the base.
-It’s the hue for women with previously highlighted hair and hair on natural level 5/6.
-It’s also a hue you could choose if you want to add highlights in your hair or tone your color down a bit.
+It’s the hue for women with previously highlighted hair and hair on a natural level 5/6.
+It’s also a hue you could choose if you want to add highlights to your hair or tone your color down a bit.
 Consider using a deep conditioning mask once a week to keep moisture locked in.